Back to sources -- the role of losses and coherence in super-resolution imaging revisited: Summary

+We have shown, that the fundamental role of photon losses has been underestimated in many recent theoretical works about super-resolution imaging.
+As we demonstrated, losses cannot be omitted even in the most idealized and simplified considerations, because lossless models are in contradiction with the principles of quantum mechanics.
+In order to clarify the issues associated with the behavior of the QFI for the separation between two partially coherent sources, we have carefully studied the imaging process using the well-established $4f $ system-based model.
+We have satisfactorily explained the discrepancies in previous works that were caused by an unphysical assumption, that the transmission of an imaging apparatus with non-trivial PSF is $100\%$ for all input objects.
+Properly computed QFI coincides with the previously calculated classical FI for SPADE measurement \cite{tsang2019resurgence}, which indicates the optimality of this measurement.

+We have also shown that some fundamental limitations in super-resolution imaging are questionable as they were derived from non-physical models leading to zero transmission.
+There are different ways to construct physical models with a non-vanishing transmission, but all of them will probably lead to some complications, especially in the case of the imaging of complex, continuous objects.
-\textit{In an independent work \cite{tsang2021quantum} Tsang provides a more general formula for the QFI, which can be applied for partially coherent sources, and properly takes photon losses into account.
-In this work, we provide different physical arguments supporting the same thesis, and study the specific case of weak, partially coherent sources in more detail. }

-\textit{ The total signal power variations as a source of information are also studied in another parallel work \cite{hradil2021exploring}.
-However, as we discussed above, the connection between the model proposed by the authors and the performance of a realistic imaging system isn't clear---in particular, the losses associated with $\gamma=0$ shouldn't be neglected, as they are higher than e.g. losses for $\gamma=1$. }
+\textit{References \cite{tsang2021quantum} and \cite{wadood2021superresolution} are independent works.
+In \cite{tsang2021quantum}, Tsang provides a more general formula for the QFI, which can be applied for partially coherent sources, and properly takes photon losses into account.
+In this paper, we provide different physical arguments supporting the same thesis, and study the specific case of weak, partially coherent sources in more detail.
+Experimental results presented in \cite{wadood2021superresolution} agree with the theoretical analysis presented in Section \ref{sec:coherence}.
+The total signal power variations as a source of information are also studied in another parallel work \cite{hradil2021exploring}.
+However, as we discussed above, the connection between the model proposed by the authors and the performance of a realistic imaging system is not clear---in particular, the losses associated with $\gamma=0$ should not be neglected, as they are higher than e.g. losses for $\gamma=1$. }